vt-gs/weather_daemon/README.md

-# CTGS Weather Monitor Daemon
+# VTGS Weather Monitor Daemon
 Daemon for monitoring the Davis VantagePro2 weather station.
 This daemon extracts data from an Ethernet-connected Davis weather station
 (specifically a VantagePro2) and sends messages to a RabbitMQ broker.
 Its overall design: